Career Center

 In Washington, students complete one of two applications to be considered for student financial aid: the FAFSA (Free Application for Federal Student Aid) or the WASFA (Washington Application for State Financial Aid).

-The applications open on October 1st each year and students should try to complete their financial aid application as soon as possible after that date.
+Due to revisions being completed, this year the FAFSA is anticipated to open by December 31st and students should try to complete their financial aid application as soon as possible after that date.
 In addition to state and federal aid, many school-based and school-funded scholarships require students to submit a FAFSA or WASFA form for consideration.

 *Priority Financial Aid Deadlines to complete your FAFSA or WASFA by: